AravindSatvik/URL-Shortener/README.md

 **Webpage** *---requesting for shortened URL--->* **AWS cloudfront** *--->* **AWS API Gateway** *---forwards the request--->* **AWS Lambda** *---uploads an empty object in S3--->* **sends back the shortened URL as response**

 ## Procedure:
 1. Create an S3 bucket.
+While creating the bucket, disable the **Block Public Access** option and enable ACLs.
 After the bucket is created, go to properties, click on **Edit Static Website Hosting**, enable and choose the hosting type as **Host a Static Website**.
 Specify the index document as index.html and save the changes.
 2. Now, create a cloudfront distribution with the above created S3 bucket as origin.
 Here, we create cloudfront distribution to avoid CORS configuration and have a readable domain name.
 3. Now, create an AWS lambda function with python as runtime and insert the url_shortener.py file uploaded in this repository.